 You’ve been headhunted or you’ve landed your dream job – sounds like good news.
-The only catch is that taking up your new position means uprooting you and your family a different city or state.
-Before you start packing up your life, it’s important to do some work before you go; we’ve outlined five things you need to know.
+The only catch is that taking up your new position means uprooting you and your family and moving to a different city or state.
+Before you start packing up your life, it’s important to do some work.
+We’ve outlined five things you need to know.

 Know Your Neighbourhood